onkar-kota/Netflix-Subscription-Forcasting/README.md

 # Netflix Subscriptions Forecasting

-***

-### Process We Can Follow

-Using techniques like time series forecasting, Netflix can estimate the expected number of new subscribers in a given time period and better understand the growth potential of their business.
-Below is the process we can follow to forecast subscription counts for Netflix:
+# Problem Statement:
+The goal of this project is to forecast the number of new Netflix subscribers in future time periods based on historical subscription growth data.
+By accurately predicting subscription counts, Netflix can better understand its growth potential and make informed decisions regarding resource allocation, marketing strategies, and content production.

+# Solution:
+We aim to employ time series forecasting techniques to predict future Netflix subscription counts.
+This involves gathering historical subscription data, preprocessing and cleaning the dataset, exploring time series patterns, selecting an appropriate forecasting model, training the model, and ultimately forecasting future subscription counts.

+# How I Approached It:
-1. Gather historical Netflix subscriptions growth data
+**Data Collection**: Obtained historical Netflix subscription growth data from dataset link.

-2. Preprocess and clean the data
-3. Explore and analyze time series patterns
+**Data Preprocessing**: Cleaned and preprocessed the dataset to handle missing values, outliers, and ensure consistency.

+**Exploratory Data Analysis (EDA)**: Conducted EDA to understand the underlying patterns, trends, and seasonality in the subscription data.

-4. Choose a time series forecasting model (e.g., ARIMA, LSTM)
+**Model Selection**: Chose a suitable time series forecasting model based on the characteristics of the data.
+Options include ARIMA, LSTM, or other advanced models.

-5. Train the model using the training data
+**Model Training**: Trained the selected model using the prepared training dataset.

-6. Forecast future Netflix subscription counts
+**Forecasting**: Utilized the trained model to forecast future Netflix subscription counts for desired time periods.

-So the process for forecasting subscriptions for Netflix starts with collecting a dataset based on the historical growth of Netflix Subscribers.
-I found an ideal dataset for this task.
-You can download the dataset from here.
+#What I Found:
+**Seasonality**: Identified seasonal patterns in the subscription data, potentially related to holidays, marketing campaigns, or content releases.

+**Trend Analysis**: Observed long-term trends indicating overall growth or fluctuations in Netflix subscriptions over time.

+**Model Performance**: Evaluated the performance of different forecasting models in terms of accuracy, robustness, and computational efficiency.

+#Conclusion:
+Through this project, we have demonstrated the effectiveness of time series forecasting techniques in predicting future Netflix subscription counts.
+By leveraging historical data and advanced forecasting models, Netflix can make informed decisions to drive business growth, optimize resource allocation, and enhance customer experience.

 [Link for dataset](https://statso.io/forecasting-subscriptions-case-study/)